Psalms For Life

 as I was being formed in complete secrecy

-woven together in earth’s inmost sanctuary.
+woven together in earth’s deepest sanctuary.

 16 You saw me before my body took shape